 By structuring our Investment Portfolios around these themes we expect to significantly outperform the broad Market during the current secular bull market in Gold.

-After planning a Portfolio and doing some research on individual companies we are finally ready to purchase some stock shares.
+After planning a Portfolio and doing some research on individual companies we are finally ready to purchase some of what we hope will be the best performing Mining stocks in 2021.

 As a final check on our purchase decision we can ask these questions before hitting the “Buy!” button: